SNHUGitHub/Deep-QLearning-Project/README.md

-# Current-and-Emerging-Trends-in-CS

 # Briefly explain the work that you did on this project: What code were you given?
 What code did you create yourself?
 The code I was given were complete code to setup the game's environment and experience replay, build a neural network model, and play the game.
 I also received skeleton code that contained the perimeters and pseudocode needed to complete the Q-training algorithm.
 The code I created myself is the Q-training algorithm code block that implements deep Q-training to find the best route for the agent to find the treasure cell while maximizing the reward.
 My implementation determined the optimal number of epochs that achieves a 100%-win rate.

-# What do computer scientists do and why does it matter?
-Computer scientists design, develop, and analyze software and hardware needed to solve real-world problems.
-This matters because our world is getting more technologically advance, therefore, computer scientists are needed to close the gap between the human and technological worlds while creating efficient and scalable solutions to everyday problems.

 # How do I approach a problem as a computer scientist?
 By reverse engineering.
 This starts with defining the problem and people that it impacts.
 Then peeling the layers back until the root cause is found.